More than Skin Deep

 Rosacea

 Brew some chamomile tea and apply it as a toner, or pick up a soothing Chamomile Soap such as Dhana’s Pure & Pretty.
 With these solutions, you’re engaging the polyphenols and phytochemicals present in the chamomile flower that are known to fight inflammation and relieve skin irritations, naturally.
-Chamomile is a gentle but powerful treatment for acne scars, reducing wrinkles and helping to alleviate rosacea and eczema.
-Drinking it never hurts either.
-As you’re likely aware, it is calming relief that will set you up for a peaceful nights’ sleep.

 Acne